 Favorite Money Saving Apps & Websites

 While saving money usually includes not going out to eat, it’s a habit I just can’t seem to break.
 Insert Seated which is a great app to make it at least less expensive.
-Make reservations during off hours at some of your favorite restaurants and after 24 hours you’ll receive anywhere from a $10-$25 reward to use at Amazon, Uber or Starbucks.
+Make reservations during off hours at some of your favorite restaurants and after 24 hours you’ll receive anywhere from a $10-$25 reward to use at Amazon, Uber or Starbucks (the list goes on!).
 I know it sounds too good to be true, but it’s true.
 I’ve used it at countless of my favorite restaurants, and honestly, the “off hours” aren’t that off.
-Use this link or code jessica560 to get an extra $5 off your first meal.
+Use this link or code jessica560 to get $15 when you upload your first receipt.

 If you’re anything like me, you LOVE Target.
 I shop there at least once a week so using the Cartwheel app helps in savings.
 I go through my shopping list and then head to the app to see if anything is on sale.
 Sometimes you can find some great deals and all you do is check it off in the app and scan it at checkout.
 Plus, you earn rewards while you shop.
 It’s pennies really, but it can add up!